 8. Sheep’s Head is a peaceful, unspoilt peninsula that has some of the most beautiful scenery in all of Ireland.
 Because of its proximity to the gulf stream, the area also has perhaps, the mildest climate in Ireland.

 10. Baltimore & Cape Clear Island - Cape Clear is a Gaeltacht area (Irish Speaking) and its wild romantic scenery, sparkling harbours, cliffs, bogs and lake all contribute to the island's unspoilt charm.
-Heather, gorse and wild flowers cover the rugged hills.
-Myriad stonewalls create patchwork effect on the varied landscape.
+Heather, gorse and wildflowers cover the rugged hills.
+Myriad stonewalls create a patchwork effect on the varied landscape.
 A wonderful place for walkers/hikers/adventurers.

 Where to eat and stay

 A small luxury hotel in the heart of the pretty seaside town of Youghal (pronounced Yawl) Aherne’s has a world-famous reputation for both its welcome, accommodation and for serving only the finest locally caught seafood.

 The beautiful Ballymaloe is a large farmhouse situated on a 400-acre farm about 20 miles east of Cork city.
 Ballymaloe is very well known for its fantastic food and is a great place to holiday with all the family, with its small golf course, tennis court and small outdoor heated pool (summer only).